Citation for this page in APA citation style. Close

 To make our thought-experiment as forceful as possible, let us suppose that, sooner or later, quantum phenomena will be found to have a deterministic substructure.
 Only by pressing this assumption can the irrelevance of quantum indeterminacy to the problem of free will be made manifest.

 Sellars assigned his student Robert Kane to work on the problem of free will.
-Kane spent the next 45 years on the problem, but ultimately developed the best-known libertarian and event-causal solution to the problem.
+Kane spent the next 45 years on the problem, but ultimately developed the best-known libertarian and event-causal solution to the problem, in which quantum indeterminism plays a role.

 For Teachers